U of SC professor, students studying effects of Chernobyl nuclear accident on feral dogs - South Carolina Radio Network

 “The whole point of this clinic is really to prevent this kind of cruelty to these animals to reduce the numbers to some sustainable level and to hopefully provide a higher quality of life for the animals that remain,” he said.
 “We hope to take advantage of this to also learn quite a bit more about the impacts of chronic exposure to radionuclides on an animal that’s not so different from ourselves.”

-Five University of South Carolina students who are volunteering with the veterinary clinic also will be assisting Mousseau with his research when they visit the area in June.
+Five University of South Carolina students will be assisting Mousseau with his research when they visit.

 “These students will get a really unique opportunity to not only participate in this animal welfare operation but also learn what it’s like to work in developing countries,” he said.